Church of God (Seventh Day): The division of 1933

 The following information concerning the division of 1933 is taken from an online history book, History of the Seventh Day Church of God, by Richard C. Nickels.
 The Church of God (Seventh Day) was unified up until 1933.
-According to A.N.
-Dugger a Church of God historian, and leader of one of the factions at the time, many in the Church of God felt the need for a "Bible Organization" for the Church of God.
+According to A. N. Dugger a Church of God historian, and leader of one of the factions at the time, many in the Church of God felt the need for a "Bible Organization" for the Church of God.
 They also wanted to move the church's world headquarters to Jerusalem.
 They held a conference in Salem, West Virginia, on November 4, 1933.
 Pressure was mounting for more unity from roughly half of the membership.
 While others felt that they were being denied freedom of expression.
 Dugger and his followers wanted a reorganization of church doctrine.
 Including clean meats, no tobacco, and observing the Passover on Nisan 14.
-While Burt F. Marrs led a group of "independents" who were believed pork and tobacco were fine, and that the Passover should be observed on Nisan 15.
-At this point, Dugger and his followers decided to establish the Salem Conference headquarters in Salem West Virginia, at which point they started printing the Bible Advocate.
+While Burt F. Marrs led a group of "independents" who believed pork and tobacco were fine, and that the Passover should be observed on Nisan 15.
+At this point, Dugger and his followers decided to establish the Salem Conference headquarters in Salem, West Virginia, at which point they started printing the Bible Advocate.
 As a result, from 1933 to 1949 there were two separate Church of God organizations, one at Stanberry, Missouri, and the other at Salem, West Virginia.
 The headquarters in Salem still exists today with members worldwide.
 They are formally organized under the apostolic model (twelve apostles, seventy elders and seven men to oversee the business affairs of the church).
 Shortly afterwards, Dugger left the Salem Conference.

 1940s reunification

 The following information concerning the reunification in the 1940s is taken from History of the Seventh Day Church of God by Richard C. Nickels.
 The first attempt for a merger between the Stanberry and Salem Conferences occurred in 1942.
 A copyright lawsuit concerning the Bible Advocate magazine and the publication of the Bible Home Instructor hindered the merger.
 In 1947, the Salem Council of Ministers asked Stanberry to appoint a committee to meet with their committee to discuss a new attempt for a merger.
 The two churches met at Fairview, Oklahoma, on February 12–17, 1948.
 Because of the laws under which the Stanberry group was incorporated, the earliest possible time the union of the two groups could take place was August 1949.
 The merger was voted on August 12–20, 1949, and the first issue of the combined Bible Advocate came out on October 3, 1949.
 Charles Monroe, who wrote A Synoptic History of the Churches of God in the Latter Days, (Facts of Our Faith, January, 1969, pages 12–25) related, "the merger did not unite all of the Church of God."